School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 Similar programmes

-Study abroad for a term, a semester or a full academic year with British students at Brockenhurst College in the United Kingdom.
-A Levels, Vocational Courses.
+Study for a term, semester or academic year at an English college with British students (A-Levels or Vocational Courses).
 Ages 16 to 18.
-Accommodation in a host family.
-Includes courses and homestay accommodation.
+Tuition and homestay accommodation included.